🤔 Got questions? Schedule an office hours session.

 • Network.BOBA_ETHEREUM

-For more details about how context.gateways works and sample code snippets to help you understand how to use it, read through the Tenderly Node access on the Web3 Actions documentation page.
+For more details about how context.gateways works and sample code snippets to help you understand how to use it, read through the Node RPC access on the Web3 Actions documentation page.

 Storage